Volume 65, Number 1, January 2004

 Muon spin relaxation as a probe of potential carbon-based hydrogen absorbers

-Physics Group, School of Science, Griffith University - Brisbane 4111, Australia E.Gray@griffith.edu.au
+Physics Group, School of Science, Griffith University - Brisbane 4111, Australia

 Literature reports of hydrogen absorption by nanostructured carbons range from nothing to tens of weight percent.
-We studied pristine graphite and two potassium-graphite intercalation compounds (GICs) using muon spin relaxation ( SR), because the positive muon is expected to behave like a light hydrogen isotope.
-The graphite did not trap muons, but at low temperatures a component of the SR spectrum from the two GICs could only be modelled by the Kubo-Toyabe function.
+We studied pristine graphite and two potassium-graphite intercalation compounds (GICs) using muon spin relaxation (μSR), because the positive muon is expected to behave like a light hydrogen isotope.
+The graphite did not trap muons, but at low temperatures a component of the μSR spectrum from the two GICs could only be modelled by the Kubo-Toyabe function.
 This result demonstrates that muons were trapped by these samples and implies that atoms would also be localised in these traps, in qualitative agreement with accepted hydrogen absorption results.
-Thus SR is confirmed to be a valuable probe of the relative ability of carbon-based samples to bind hydrogen atoms.
+Thus μSR is confirmed to be a valuable probe of the relative ability of carbon-based samples to bind hydrogen atoms.

-82.75.-z – Molecular sieves, zeolites, clathrates, and other complex solids.
+PACS: 76.75.+i – Muon spin rotation and relaxation / 81.05.Uw – Carbon, diamond, graphite / 82.75.-z – Molecular sieves, zeolites, clathrates, and other complex solids

-© EDP Sciences 2004
+© EDP Sciences, 2004

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.